pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 In PA2, you will implement a GUI version of the game in PA1.
 The core logic of the game remains the same.

+**Reminder: Please ask questions using "Issues" on this github repository in case other students have same questions.**

 ## Changes from PA1

-- GUI components are to be implemented with JavaFX, meaning that you will need to familiarize yourself with JavaFX classes and functionality
+- GUI's components are to be implemented with JavaFX, meaning that you will need to familiarize yourself with JavaFX classes and functionality
 - The text version of Jeson Mor is still preserved, a new package `gui` is added under `src/main/java/castle.comp3021.assignment`
     - The entry point to the text game is now `src/main/java/castle.comp3021.assignment/textversion/Main`